LukasWoodtli/WebPage/content/git_move_work_to_new_branch.md

 category: Programming
 tags: [Git, Version Control]
 ---
-This useful description is taken from: [git: fetch and merge, don’t pull](http://longair.net/blog/2009/04/16/git-fetch-and-merge/)
+This useful description is taken from: [git: fetch and merge, don't pull](http://longair.net/blog/2009/04/16/git-fetch-and-merge/)

-Suppose you're working on the main branch of a project (called 'master') and realise later that what you’ve been doing might have been a bad idea, and you would rather it were on a topic branch.
+Suppose you're working on the main branch of a project (called 'master') and realise later that what you've been doing might have been a bad idea, and you would rather it were on a topic branch.
 If the commit graph looks like this: